-3.4.4 SDGs: Potential for Innovation-Related Activities Tied to Digitalization of Finance percent).
-This was closely followed by SDG 13: take urgent action to combat climate change and its impacts (53 percent) and SDG 1: end poverty in all its forms everywhere (49 percent) as shown in Figure 31 below.
+3.4.4 SDGs: Potential for Innovation-Related Activities Tied to Digitalization of Finance

+Institutions considered Sustainable Development Goal (SDG) 8: Decent Work and Economic Growth as the top SDG with the most potential for innovation-related activities tied to digital finance (64 percent).
+This was closely followed by SDG 13: take urgent action to combat climate change and its impacts (53 percent) and SDG 1: end poverty in all its form everywhere (49 percent) as shown in Figure 31 below.